derekbarber/derekbarber.ca/source/about/index.markdown

 ## A little bit more about me

-More importantly than both work and music, I am married to my best friend and we have three wonderful kids.
+More importantly than both work and music, I am married to my best friend and we have four wonderful kids, 3 boys and 1 girl.
 Most spare moment that I'm not working, you'll probably find me spending time with them.

-I am also a Christian and that means in addition to reading technicals books I also enjoy theology, mysticism, church history, insense, icons, candles and the great discussions that such topics usually bring about.
-One of my favourite places to spend a couple days is our local Benedictine Monastary, [Westminster Abbey](http://www.westminsterabbey.ca/).
+I am also a Christian and that means in addition to reading technicals books I also enjoy theology discussions and spending a couple days at there local Benedictine Monastary, [Westminer Abbey](http://www.westminsterabbey.ca).

-If you want to have a conversation, please [get in touch](mailto:derek@greylevel.com).
+If you find any of this interesting, I'd love to hear from you and so please [send me an email](mailto:derek@greylevel.com).